dawsonjon/FPGA-TX/README.md

 The LVDS input has an output of either 0 or 1 giving the signal a DC bias of 0.5.
 This is easily removed by scaling to a 2 bit signed number of either -1 or +1.

-The mixer generates to mixing products, F(carrier)+F(lo) and F(carrier)-(lo).
+The mixer generates two mixing products, F(carrier)+F(lo) and F(carrier)-F(lo).
 Tuning F(lo) to F(carrier) places F(carrier)-F(lo) at 0, down-converting the
 signal of interest to baseband.
 The F(carrier)+F(lo) product is much higher than the baseband frequency and gets filtered out by the decimator.
-This Mixer should work with AM and single side band modulation, the lower side band gets converted to a negative audio frequency, and the upper side band to a positive one.
+This mixer should work with AM and single side band modulation, the lower side band gets converted to a negative audio frequency, and the upper side band to a positive one.